wavexx/python-bond/README.rst

 ------

 Python, as the identity language, has no restriction on data types.
-Everything is pickled, including exceptions on the remote side.
+Everything is pickled on both sides, including exceptions.

 PHP